 If the accident that caused your injuries was caused by the negligence of another person, you may be entitled to make a claim for compensation.
-Our road traffic accident solicitors are experts in helping those who have been injured while riding an e-scooter and can help you to secure compensation for the pain and suffering caused.
+Our road traffic accident solicitors are experts in helping those who have been injured while riding an e-scooter and can help you secure compensation for the pain and suffering caused.

 How JMW Can Help

 Compensation awarded in such cases can help to cover the cost of medical fees, any potential loss of earnings and the repair or replacement of your e-scooter.
-We will review your losses and put together the strongest possible case on your behalf to ensure you can focus on making a recovery and do not need to worry about any issues related to having an accident.
+We will review your losses and put together the strongest possible case on your behalf to ensure you can focus on making a recovery and don’t need to worry about any issues related to having an accident.

 Our team has more than 35 years of experience, and always keep up to date with the latest updates to the law related to road traffic accidents.
 This means we can handle your case well and ensure any new legislation is considered when making a claim.

-What Should I Do if I'm Involved in an e-Scooter Accident?
+What Should I Do if I'm Involved in an E-Scooter Accident?

 If you have been involved in an e-scooter accident, the following steps will help to ensure the claims process runs as smoothly as possible for you.
 Your health should always be your first priority, so make sure to receive medical treatment for your injuries before taking these steps.